1.17 Joint and Concurrent Degrees

 The GPHAP is a certificate program designed to train and prepare future leaders in health care, and it draws together students and faculty from various fields for the purpose of providing students with deep interdisciplinary training in policy, management, finance, and social service delivery.
 Health lawyers play an important role in many aspects of the health care field, including: health law practices in firms, serving as in-house lawyers in health care organizations, addressing issues related to health care reform in all settings, pharmaceutical policy and administration, medical device policy and administration, medical innovation, public health, health care regulation and accreditation, and much more.
 GPHAP also has a global health track for students interested in international law and health.

 Students admitted to the program must take four classes (two required and two elective), complete a supervised practicum, and attend three health-related workshops, seminars, lectures, or GPHAP special events offered on campus each quarter.
 Students must provide a short synopsis of each event attended.
 Regarding the practicum, this may be fulfilled by a law student’s summer internship if related to health care.
 In addition, GPHAP offers paid health related internships that count toward the practicum requirement.
+There is no extra charge to participate in GPHAP.

 The Law School will typically accept one quarter that a student is registered in his or her other program towards residency at the Law School, provided that the student is enrolled full-time, earns at least nine credits, and at least one of the classes taken during that quarter is a LAWS-prefixed class.